ENG4U - Grade 12 English Online

 ENG4U is a Grade 12 English high school course at a University preparation level.
 ENG4U is a required prerequisite course for most university programs.

 4U refers to the Grade level of the courses and the pathway.
-4 means it is a grade 12 course and U means it is a university preparation course.
+4 means it is a Grade 12 English in Ontario course, and U means the course is intended to prepare students for university.

 Click here for more information on Course Coding System